 Sure, we enjoy beers with typical ‘US’, ‘Czech’, ‘New Zealand’ or ‘British’ hop flavours and aromas.
 But why not, with the potential afforded from a microbrewery on a smallholding, take this further?
 Why shouldn’t hops too speak of that unique combination of environment and microclimate that a winemaker refers to as ‘terroir’?
 Why not find hop varieties that will produce well in our unspoilt and unique corner of West Devon, between the Tavy and the Tamar?

-So a single hop planted in 2010 expanded to a trial area of 12 different varieties in 2012 and another 2 in 2015.
-Winter 2017 sees us establishing a full scale area which should lead to our being self-sufficient in hops (as long as the weather is not too unkind !) by 2019.
-Perhaps that will make us the 1st brewery of modern times to be so.
+So a single hop planted in 2010 expanded to a trial area of 12 different varieties in 2012, another 2 in 2015 and winter 2017 saw us establishing a full scale area.Though now having difficulty with a couple of varieties that were initially successful, our ultimate aim is still to be self-sufficient in hops, which would perhaps make us the 1st brewery of modern times to be so.

 As one of the first new-wave of growers or handful of brewers to find our way into hop growing, we’ve had to innovate and adapt to develop a growing system suited to both our deeply held organic convictions, and to an environment and climate very different to that of the traditional British hop growing industry.